grafana/loki/docs/sources/alerting/_index.md

           severity: critical
 ```

-## Use Cases
+## Use cases

-The Ruler's Prometheus compatibility further accentuates the marriage between metrics & logs.
-For those looking to get started alerting based on logs, or wondering why this may be useful, here are a few use cases we think fit very well.
+The Ruler's Prometheus compatibility further accentuates the marriage between metrics and logs.
+For those looking to get started alerting based on logs, or wondering why this might be useful, here are a few use cases we think fit very well.

 ### We aren't using metrics yet